Content Negotiation

 Negotiating Responses

-If you're using the skeleton app, then negotiating a response is done for you automatically.
-If you're not, though, you can manually negotiate a response by inspecting the Accept, Accept-Charset, and Accept-Language headers.
+You can manually negotiate a response by inspecting the Accept, Accept-Charset, and Accept-Language headers.
 If those headers are missing, we default to using the first media type formatter that can write the response body.

 Constructing a response with all the appropriate headers is a little involved when doing it manually, which is why Aphiria provides NegotiatedResponseFactory to handle it for you: